fleetwood/peepz/ai/style-guide.md

 ### String Literals

-**DO NOT use string literals for comparisons, conditions, or persistence.**
+**❌ DO NOT use string literals for comparisons, conditions, or persistence.**
 **ALWAYS prefer Enum, Type, or Const.**

 ```typescript